promptdesk/promptdesk/README.md

 PromptDesk is 100% free and open-source minimalist tool to facilitate the creation, organization, integration, and evaluation of prompts, prompt-based applications, agents and Large Language Models (LLMs).

+If you like this project, please consider giving this repo a ⭐️ star.

 ![Alt Text](https://promptdesk.ai/branding/flowchart_banner.png)

 We recommend starting with the [Quickstart](https://promptdesk.ai/docs/quickstart) guide.
 You can also jump straight to the [Build Prompts](https://promptdesk.ai/docs/building-prompts/) or start integrating prompts in python with [Integrate Prompts](https://promptdesk.ai/docs/python-sdk/) guides.